KCL-BMEIS/robotic_endovascular_navigation_CTR/README.md

 pip install transforms3d
 ```

 # Install eve and controller toolboxes from Lennart
-Read the README fileinside each toolbox folder
+Read and follow the README files inside each toolbox folder.

 # install JoyToKey
-in JoyToKey folder, run "JoyToKey" or copy the wireless.cfg file to the JoyToKey installed config folder
+In JoyToKey folder, run "JoyToKey" or copy the wireless.cfg file to the JoyToKey installed config folder

 # Note
 - Visual Code needs to "trust" the source to run/debug it (click on "manage" in the banner and hit "trust")